« menu for hope 4: prizewinners | Main | january foodie profile: joanne fry »

 jewelled-couscous.jpg

-i think people tend to either love or hate couscous. i used to hate it, finding it tasteless and stodgy. then, oh happy day, david cooked me some shortly after we met. he was following a recipe of some sort which dictated that he add herbs and other flavourings (i can’t remember exactly what) and it was a completely different experience. i’m now of the opinion that people who hate couscous haven’t had good couscous.
+i think people tend to either love or hate couscous. i used to hate it, finding it tasteless and stodgy. then, oh happy day, David cooked me some shortly after we met. he was following a recipe of some sort which dictated that he add herbs and other flavourings (i can’t remember exactly what) and it was a completely different experience. i’m now of the opinion that people who hate couscous haven’t had good couscous.

 i have to admit to being lazy and using quick couscous which requires little more than the addition of hot stock (the easiest way to add flavour, don’t just use boiling water) and leaving it to sit, covered, for 10 minutes before fluffing up the grains with a fork.